-Digital Wellbeing
+Digital Wellbeing +

-Digital Wellbeing
+Digital Wellbeing + AI Risks

 Technology is changing faster than schools and families can keep up.
+Every new platforms comes with risks that students need to understand.

 Students are navigating social media, gaming platforms, streaming content and are talking to AI chatbots which are designed to capture their attention and shape how they think.